-Oticon have finally replaced the very much out of date Nera2 and Ria2 range of hearing aids with the brand new SIYA 1 an SIYA 2 ranges.
+Oticon has finally replaced the very much out of date Nera2 and Ria2 range of hearing aids with the brand new SIYA 1 and SIYA 2 ranges.
 Siya brings direct to iPhone wireless functionality to even the most basic of hearing aids.
 Siya is also available in all the custom and over the ear styles.

 The LiNX Quattro is a very small Litium-Ion battery driven solution, with exceptional sound quality for every day use as well as for iPhone Streaming.
 It comes in a sleek rechargeable casing, which holds thee days worth of charge and each charge reportedly delivers up to 30 hours of use.